-We’re going to split these into separate posts, but we’ll be covering the fridge here.
+We’re going to split these into separate posts, but we’ll be covering spring cleaning your fridge here.
 Once you’ve tackled that, be sure to check out my guide on spring cleaning your freezer and your pantry!

-For some, the fridge is an easy area that has really high turnover; for others, this is an area that gets jam packed with condiments, and maybe you can’t remember the last time you saw the bottom of your vegetable drawers.
+For some, the fridge is an easy area that has really high turnover.
+For others, this is an area that gets jam-packed with condiments, odds and ends, and maybe you can’t remember the last time you saw the bottom of your vegetable drawers.

 First, take everything out of the fridge and clean the shelves, walls, drawers and doors.
-They’re areas that don’t get cleaned very often, and look incredible as soon as they do (one of those “why don’t I do this more often?” things, but honestly — because it’s the fridge!)
+They’re areas that don’t get cleaned very often, so this spring cleaning is even more important, and look incredible as soon as they do (one of those “why don’t I do this more often?” things, but honestly -- because it’s the fridge!)

 This might be just a simple wipe down with a Lysol wipe, or a full all-pieces-in-the-sink operation.
 Once the shelves, drawers, etc. are clean, dry and back where they go, it’s time to re-stock.

 Take a look at all that you took out of the fridge and ask yourself: